-***Amendments to Regulation 38 were last approved by the University Council at the meeting held on 7 February 2018, with changes taking effect from 2 October 2017 for all new and existing students.
+***Amendments to Regulation 38 were last approved by the University Council at the meeting held on 16 May 2018, with changes taking immediate effect.
 The previous version, which applies to all assessment decisions prior to the 2 October 2017, can be viewed here.***

 Regulation Governing Research Degrees